Skip to main content

 Research

-Our research draws on 40 years of knowledge from basic science and clinical studies, and brings together collaborators from Wales, England and Northern Ireland.
-Our combined knowledge enables us to work towards a common goal of achieving more accurate and precise visual field testing for patients with, and at risk of glaucoma.
+Our research draws on 40 years of basic science and clinical studies knowledge and brings collaborators from Wales, England and Northern Ireland.
+Our combined knowledge enables us to work towards a common goal of achieving more accurate and precise visual field testing for patients with and at risk of glaucoma.

 Discoveries

-In one of our research projects, we found that the way in which the human eye and visual system gathers light over a surface (spatial summation) is affected in early glaucoma.
+In one of our research projects, we found that the way the human eye and visual system gather light over a surface (spatial summation) is affected in early glaucoma.
 Importantly, this was found in some areas of the visual field that could be considered ‘normal’ on a standard clinical visual field test.

-In another study, we also found that that the way in which the eye and visual system gathers light over time (temporal summation) is also affected in early glaucoma.
+In another study, we also found that how the eye and visual system gather light over time (temporal summation) is also affected in early glaucoma.

-Our proposed alternative technique taps into these anomalies and holds promise for enabling earlier detection and more precise measurements of subtle visual field changes.
+Our proposed alternative technique taps into these anomalies and promises to enable earlier detection and more precise measurements of subtle visual field changes.

 View the papers: